YusufStar/freedom-public/README.md

 ## 🎯 Project Vision

-**Yusuf Star** aims to become the most comprehensive, secure, and user-friendly self-hosted email and DNS management platform, providing complete digital sovereignty for individuals, businesses, and organizations.
+**Freedom** aims to become the most comprehensive, secure, and user-friendly self-hosted email and DNS management platform, providing complete digital sovereignty for individuals, businesses, and organizations.

 ### 🏆 **Mission Statement**
 "Empowering individuals and organizations with complete control over their digital communications infrastructure through open-source, secure, and scalable solutions."